simonmonmonn/LSRM/README.md

 ```
 ## TODO
 - [x] Code of experiments on LLaMA.
-- [ ] Code of experiments on BART and T5.

 ## Preparation
 - For ScienceQA, please refer to the [official repo](https://github.com/lupantech/ScienceQA).